practicingruby/practicing-ruby-paid/posts/v7/010-information.md

 until after the parsing phase, and the latter was forced to make a decision about whether to allow them or not before parsing could be completed at all.
-The use of abstract types removes this seemingly arbitrary limitation, allowing us to choose when and where to apply our validations, if we apply them at all.
+The use of abstract types removes this limitation, allowing us to choose when and where to apply our validations, if we apply them at all.

 Another dividing wall that abstract types seem to blur for us is the question of what the raw contents of our message actually represent.
-Using our own application-specific type definitions make it so that we never need to consider the contents of our messages to be "strings", except as an internal implementation detail.
+Using our own application-specific type definitions make it so that we never need to consider the contents of our messages to be strings, except as an internal implementation detail.
 However, we rely absolutely on our decoder to convert data that has been tagged with these seemingly arbitrary type identifiers